Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

     February has 28 days.
   ```

-1. Write a program which tells the number of days in a month, now consider leap year.
+1. Write a program that calculates the number of days in a given month, taking leap years into account.

 🎉 CONGRATULATIONS ! 🎉